-Drake and Scull International PJSC (the "Company" or the "Parent Company") was incorporated on 16 November 2008 and was registered on 21 January 2009 as a Public Joint Stock Group and currently operates in accordance with the UAE Federal Law No. 32 of 2021.
+Drake and Scull International PJSC (the "Company" or the "Parent Company") was incorporated on 16 November 2008 and was registered on 21 January 2009 as a Public Joint Stock Group and currently operates in accordance with the UAE Federal Law No. (2) of 2015 (as amended).
 The Company is listed on the Dubai Financial Market.